schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### Wizard: Configure WAN / LAN Interfaces

-By default, the WAN interface is configured to obtain an IP via DHCP from your ISP.
+By default, the WAN interface obtains an IP via DHCP from your ISP.
 DHCP is also configured for the LAN interface by default and has the IP `192.168.1.1`.
-This works for most people, so we just keep the defaults.
+It works for most people, so we just keep the defaults.

 ### Wizard: Set Root Password